nyyshaaa/backend-timed-task3/src/auth/auth_styles.md

 1. **Social‑Login‑Only** (Spotify access token as your sole auth)
 2. **JWT/Session + Spotify OAuth** (your own JWT or session on top of Spotify tokens)

-Each method is paired with an easy biological analogy.

 ---